Comprehensive Dreamweaver Tutorial

 Click the plus icon on the Servers window, and it will display the FTP connection form.
 You need to fill that out.

-When you’re finished filling out the form, click Test.
+Fill out the form using the FTP Address, Username, and Password you’ve located before.
+Then click Test.
 Dreamweaver will tell you if the connection is successful.
 Don’t forget to click Save.